 No problem!
 Don’t worry, around 60% of our travelers come solo and our trip will provide plenty of chances to meet great people both inside and outside of our group, including other solos.
 As far as your accommodations go, you’ve got two choices.
 We can either pair you up with another solo group member in a two-bed room for no extra charge, or you can have your own room for a reasonable surcharge.

 These Scandinavian countries use a "type C" and "type F" plug, the same as most European countries and several other places in the world.
 The voltage is 230V with 50 Hz frequency.
 These days, the majority of items that are plugged into an outlet are built to handle varying voltage and frequency levels, but just to be sure, we suggest checking your item for its accetable range.

-What's included? • All taxes • Accommodations for your 11-day Detours experience • All full breakfasts • One-way international flight from Bergen to Stockholm • Overnight ferry transport from Copenhagen to Oslo including dinner • Bergen Railway travel from Oslo to Bergen • Bicycle tour of Copenhagen with local guide • Roundtrip Sognefjord fjord cruise from Bergen • Stockholm boat tour with local guide • Welcome dinner and drinks • Knowledgeable and fun Detours trip leader •
+What's included? • All taxes • Accommodations for your 11-day Detours experience • All full breakfasts • One-way international flight from Bergen to Stockholm • Overnight ferry transport from Copenhagen to Oslo including dinner • Walking tour of Oslo with local guide • 2-hour floating sauna experience in Oslo • All railway/boat/bus travel from Oslo to Bergen • Fjord boat cruise from Flåm to Gudvangen • Bicycle tour of Copenhagen with local guide • 3-day Stockholm boat/bus hop-on-hop-off pass • Welcome dinner and drinks • Knowledgeable and fun Detours trip leader •

 What isn't included? • Meals and drinks outside of those listed above • Activities outside of the those listed above • International Airfare • Arrival/departure airport transfers • Optional gratuities •